jMetal/Evolver/README.md

 algorithms, i.e., Evolver applies a meta-optimization approach.

 The basis of Evolver are:
 * A multi-objective metaheuristic algorithm in which, given one or several problems used as training set, a configuration of it is sought that solves the training set in an efficient way.
-This algorithm is referred as to the *Internal Algorithm*.
+This algorithm is referred as to the *Configurable Algorithm*.
 * A design space associated to the internal algorithm which defines their parameters and components subject to be configured.
 * A list of quality indicators used as objectives to minimize when using the internal algorithm to solve a problem of the training set.
 * A *meta-optimizer* algorithm which is used to solve the optimization problem defined by minimizing the quality indicators of an internal algorithm given a particular training set.